The Loan Process in Nine Easy Steps

 If you're selling your current home to purchase your new home, we'll ask you to provide a copy of the settlement or closing statement you'll receive at the closing to verify that your current mortgage has been paid in full and that you'll have sufficient funds for our closing.
 Often the closing of your current home is scheduled for the same day as the closing of your new home.
 If that's the case, we'll just ask you to bring your settlement statement with you to your new mortgage closing.

-If your employment is with a new employer, complete the application as if this were your current employer and indicate that you have been there for one month.
+If your job is with a new employer, complete the application as if this were your current employer and indicate that you have been there for one month.
 The information about the employment you'll be leaving should be entered as a previous employer.
 We'll sort out the details after you submit your loan for approval.

 Generally, a co-signed debt is considered when determining your qualifications for a mortgage.
 If the co-signed debt doesn't affect your ability to obtain a new mortgage we'll leave it at that.
-However, if it does make a difference, we can ignore the monthly payment of the co-signed debt if you can provide verification that the other person responsible for the debt has made the required payments by obtaining copies of their cancelled checks for the last twelve months.
+However, if it does make a difference, we can ignore the monthly payment of the co-signed debt if you can provide verification that the other person responsible for the debt has made the required payments by obtaining copies of their cancelled checks for the last 12 months.

 An installment debt is a loan that you make payments on, such as an auto loan, a student loan or a debt consolidation loan.
-Do not include payments on other living expenses, such as insurance costs or medical bill payments.
+Don't include payments on other living expenses, such as insurance costs or medical bill payments.
 We'll include any installment debts that have more than 10 months remaining when determining your qualifications for this mortgage.

 The closing will take place at the office of a title company in your area who will act as our agent.
 If you are purchasing a new home, the seller may also be at the closing to transfer ownership to you, but in some states, these two events actually happen separately.